manojmanivannan/py-clock/README.rst

 py-clock can print the current time in words format.

-For example: if the time is 13:50, it prints :red:`interpreted text`
+For example: if the time is 13:50, it prints

     | **I T** L **I S** A S T H **T E N**
     | A C F I F T E E N D C O